Lefter Millo

 Lefter Millo (Greek: Λευτέρης Μίλος; 2 August 1966 in Derviçan, Albania – 8 March 1997 in Giannouli, Greece) was an Albanian football midfielder, who was part of the Greek minority in Albania.

 Club career

 He made his senior debut for Luftëtari on 19 February 1984 against Skënderbeu and played for Partizani Tirana from 1986 to 1990.
-He was one in the first wave of Albanian footballers to leave the country for Greece following the fall of communism when he joined Larissa in 1991.
-He also played for Iraklis Thessaloniki.
+He was one in the first wave of Albanian footballers to leave the country for Greece following the fall of communism when he joined AEL in 1991.
+He also played for Iraklis.

 International career

 He made his debut for Albania in an August 1988 friendly match at home against Cuba and earned a total of 20 caps, scoring no goals.
 His final international was an October 1996 FIFA World Cup qualification match against Portugal.